 EV Myths

-Fact: Driving an electric vehicle in Alberta has been estimated to reduce emissions by up to 41% compared to an internal combustion engine vehicle (gas/diesel) and that percentage is expected to increase to up to 74% as Alberta’s electric grid gets greener.
+Fact: An EV driven in Alberta typically reduces operational emissions by approximately 40% to 50% compared to a modern gas vehicle. and that percentage is expected to increase to up to 70-80% as Alberta’s electric grid gets greener.
 Considering life-cycle emissions, EVs have been shown to offset their excess manufacturing emissions within the first 6 to 16 months of operation due to the absence of tailpipe emissions.

-Fact: While the initial purchase price of electric vehicles is higher, the federal government has purchase and lease incentives available for light-duty as well as medium and heavy-duty electric vehicles.
+Fact: While the initial purchase price of electric vehicles is higher, the federal government has purchase and lease incentives available.

 Fact: EVs cost less to maintain and operate due to fewer moving parts and lower fuel costs.
 The average annual savings on fuel and maintenance for an EV in Alberta compared to an internal combustion engine (ICE) vehicle is about $3,000.